datagovuk/dgu-joint-assets/README.md

 * Add/remove files from `assets/js/`
 * Update whitelist in node script `./compile_vendor_js`.
-* Wince slightly while doing so, but sagely understand that there are legacy reasons why this is a node script.
+* Wince slightly while doing so, but sagely understand that there are legacy reasons why this is a node script, and you're welcome to rewrite it.
 * Execute `./compile_vendor_js`.
 * This overwrites `assets/js/vendor.compiled.js`.
 Including error checking and minification.
 * Commit, push pull as normal.